tariel-x/filestash/README.md

 Differences from the [main Filestash version](https://github.com/mickael-kerjean/filestash):

 * Rclone plugin, enabling the use of any Rclone backend as a Filestash backend.
-* Adoption of go modules instead of vendor.

 # Features
 - Manage your files from a browser